Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/New-AzNetworkInterface.md

   - `[Location <String>]`: Resource location.
   - `[Tag <IResourceTags>]`: Resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.
+  - `[AppliedDnsServer <String[]>]`: If the VM that uses this NIC is part of an Availability Set, then this list will have the union of all DNS servers from all NICs that are part of the Availability Set.
+This property is what is configured on each of those VMs.
   - `[DefaultSecurityRule <ISecurityRule[]>]`: The default security rules of network security group.
     - `Access <SecurityRuleAccess>`: The network traffic is allowed or denied.
 Possible values are: 'Allow' and 'Deny'.
     - `Direction <SecurityRuleDirection>`: The direction of the rule.
 The direction specifies if rule will be evaluated on incoming or outgoing traffic.
 Possible values are: 'Inbound' and 'Outbound'.